-While enjoying the outdoors, you still need to pay attention to the changing weather.
-Look at the forecast before heading outdoors to go hiking or backpacking and know the weather patterns of the area.
-Weather can change quickly so always be mindful of the clouds.
+While enjoying the outdoors, you need to always pay attention to the changing weather.
+Look at the forecast before going hiking or camping and know the weather patterns of the area.
+Weather can change quickly, so always be mindful of the clouds.
 Dark underbellies, changing winds, and a scent of rain all indicate bad weather.
-But the best sign of a lightning storm is thunder.
+The most obvious sign of a lightning storm, however, is thunder.
 Even if there is blue sky above, lightning can travel up to 10 miles horizontally before striking the ground.

-This type of lightning is called Bolts from the Blue and although rare, it can still be fatal.
-You may think you are safe when miles from the storm, but if you can hear thunder, you aren’t safe.
+You may think it is safe if you are far away from the storm, but if you can hear thunder, you aren’t safe.
 Whether you see bolts, hear thunder, or detect an imminent storm, head to shelter immediately.
-Even if you haven’t arrived at your destination yet, always be willing to head to safety (even if that means turning back) if bad weather develops.
-Unless it develops extremely quickly, you should be able to head to safety long before the storm arrives.
-Absolutely never take your chances with being outdoors during a thunderstorm.
-It’s better to be late in this world than early in the next.
+Even if you haven’t yet arrived at your destination, always be willing to head to safety (even if that means turning back) if bad weather develops.
+Unless it develops extremely quickly, you should be able to head to secure shelter long before the storm arrives.
+Absolutely never take your chances being outdoors during a thunderstorm.
+As the saying goes, “it’s better to be late in this world than early in the next.”

-The best way to avoid lightning is to find a significant, closed shelter.
+The best and only way to avoid lightning is to find a significant, closed shelter.
 Small structures like simple rain shelters, sheds, or outhouses provide nearly zero protection from lightning strikes due to the fact that they lack plumbing, wiring, or other grounding mechanisms from the roof to the Earth.
-Once inside a safe shelter, stay away from corded phones, computers and other electrical equipment that put you in direct contact with electricity.
-Also avoid plumbing, as lightning can travel through wiring.
-Stay away from windows and make as little contact as possible with concrete.
-Staying in a car is actually safer than being outside because the metal roof and sides.
-If lightning strikes a vehicle, it will travel through the metal to the ground.
-However, “convertibles, motorcycles, bicycles, open-shelled outdoor recreational vehicles and cars with fiberglass shells offer no protection from thunderstorms” (NWS Lightning Safety).
-If riding the storm out in a vehicle, roll up the windows, don’t lean on the sides and don’t use any electronic equipment.
+Once inside a safe shelter, stay away from corded phones, computers, and other electrical equipment that put you in direct contact with electricity.
+Also avoid making contact with plumbing, metal objects, water, windows, and large amounts of concrete.
+Staying in a car is safer than being outside due to the metal roof and sides – if lightning strikes a vehicle it will travel through the metal to the ground.
+If riding the storm out in a vehicle, roll up the windows, don’t lean against the inside doors, and don’t use any electronic equipment.

 Caught Outdoors in a Lightning Storm

-Although you should always head to an indoor shelter long before being caught in a lightning storm, there are some last resort safety tips, assuming there are no indoor shelters nearby, that may reduce your chance of being stuck by lightning.
+If you find yourself stuck outdoors in a storm there are some last resort safety tips, assuming there are no indoor shelters nearby, that may reduce your chance of being stuck by a lightning bolt.

 Positive Streamers?
 You’re About to be Struck.

-Being struck by lightning is often preceded by a sensation of tingling and by your hair standing on end along your arms and the back of your neck.
-If you have this feeling and are in or near a lightning storm, your body has likely sent a positive streamer.
+Lightning strikes are preceded by a sensation of tingling or by your hair standing on end.
+If you have this feeling and are in or near a thunderstorm, your body has likely sent what is called a positive streamer.
 If this sudden charge connects with the electrons pooling beneath the storm clouds, lightning will strike you or within a very close proximity.
-If you feel this sensation, either run as fast as you can to shelter or immediately crouch on the balls of your feet (follow the guidelines above).
-Hold your breath, as you can breathe in the superheated air that surrounds you and is expanding out from a lightning bolt.
+If you feel this sensation, immediately crouch on the balls of your feet (follow the guidelines in the above table).
+Hold your breath as to not breathe in the superheated air that surrounds a lightning bolt.

-If someone is struck by lightning, call 911 or emergency medical support immediately.
+If someone is struck by lightning, call 911 or seek emergency medical support immediately.
 Wait until the immediate danger of further lightning strikes has passed to evaluate their condition and to begin medical treatment on the injured person.
-Because the charge simply passes through the body, a lightning strike victim does not carry an electronic charge after being struck.
-If they are unconscious but breathing, wait for medical staff.
-If they are not breathing or have no pulse, start performing CPR chest compressions until they regain consciousness or help arrives.
-Treat electrical burns as you would any other type.
-Neurological and internal injuries are possible, however, 80% of people recover after being hit by lightning.
-It is also possible for someone to be hit by lightning and be practically uninjured.
+Because the charge simply passes through the body, a person does not carry an electric charge after being struck thus making the person safe to touch.
+Follow the table below for instructions on how to treat those struck by lightning.

-Wait for at least 30 minutes after the last clap of thunder to leave your shelter and resume hiking or backpacking.
-Be aware of other storms and lightning strikes that may occur.
+Wait for at least 30 minutes after the last clap of thunder to leave your shelter or to resume hiking or backpacking.
+Be aware of other thunderstorms that may arise after the initial storm.